gethak/NovaDashWeb/README.md

 **Domain Design**

-I’d also just like to mention that I chose to implement ‘Address’ as an Entity is due to Entity Framework’s restrictions on Value Objects not being able to reference other entities.
+I’d also just like to mention that I chose to implement ‘Address’ as an Entity and not as a Value Object only due to Entity Framework’s restrictions on Value Objects not being able to reference other entities.
 I felt Addresses needed to reference States and Countries for good data integrity and consistency requirements.

 **Roadmap:**

 Some crucial tools/refactoring I felt I didn’t get to implement yet:
--	AutoMapper for mapping ViewModels to domain DTOs
+-	AutoMapper for mapping ViewModels to domain DTOs and vice-versa
 -	LESS, Typescript
 -	Refactoring the DAL code from the CustomerService and LocationAnalyticsService types in the front-end project into the Nova.Admin.Domain.Services api layer.